 Class Action Fairness Act

-CAFA provides for federal jurisdiction over "mass actions" of at least 100 plaintiffs, but also provides that a defendant may not join claims to reach the 100-plaintiff threshold.
-Dow argues that the seven suits here should be considered one "mass action" anyway because the plaintiffs allegedly structured their suits to avoid federal jurisdiction under CAFA.
+CAFA provides for federal jurisdiction over “mass actions” of at least 100 plaintiffs, but also provides that a defendant may not join claims to reach the 100-plaintiff threshold.
+Dow argued that the seven suits here should be considered one “mass action” anyway because the plaintiffs allegedly structured their suits to avoid federal jurisdiction under CAFA.
 The plaintiffs contend, and the Ninth Circuit held, that the straightforward language of CAFA specifically addresses this question and preserves the decision of the plaintiffs to bring multiple smaller suits.

 Assisting the plaintiff’s counsel, we prepared the brief in opposition to certiorari.
 The Court denied the petition.